It is finished.John 19:30

 This is why Jesus’ arrival is so joyous.
 He was born for one specific purpose: to be our substitute, doing all things necessary for us to live eternally with Heavenly Father.
 And that is what he did.
 As he himself said, “It is finished.”

-Enter your information below to receive a FREE 5-day email devotional and learn why Jesus came to earth and how because of Jesus, you can be free from guilt, punishment and the burden of perfection.
+Enter your information below to receive a FREE printable devotional and discover 5 Scriptures that show why Jesus came to earth and how you can be free from guilt, punishment and the burden of perfection.